fwolfst/glueckskeks/README.md

     $ gem install glueckskeks

-To play with its functionality from your own (ruby) code dd this line to your application's Gemfile:
+To play with its functionality from your own (ruby) code add this line to your application's Gemfile:

 ```ruby
 gem 'glueckskeks'